Konstruktionist/fish/README.md

 * **getnet**
 Get network information.
 I don't use this anymore because newer Mac's may not have a physical ethernet port.
+Replacement is `netinfo`.

 * **hosts**
 Open the hosts file in my favorite editor.